sideb0ard/murkd/README.md

 `git clone https://github.com/sideb0ard/murkdown.git`

-then `go build` or `go install` it. (go build will leave the binary in your current dir, whereas go install puts it in your $GOPATH/bin)
+then cd into the murkdown dir and `go build` or `go install` it. (go build will leave the binary in your current dir, whereas go install puts it in your $GOPATH/bin)